Take advantage of low fees and competitive exchange rates when sending money to Malaysia.

 Banks versus money transfer services

-Max wants to send $1,000 to his Malaysian girlfriend as a gift to celebrate one year of a successful long-distance romance.
-But when he sees the paltry exchange rates on offer from the two major banks with which he already has accounts, Max decides to weigh up the pros and cons of two money transfer companies.
+Max wants to send $1,000 to his girlfriend in Malaysia as a gift to celebrate one year of their successful long-distance relationship.
+But when he sees the exchange rate offered by the major US bank he has an account with, Max decides to compare two money transfer companies instead.

 |Money transfer company 1||Money transfer company 2|

 |Exchange rate||1 USD = 4.12 MYR||1 USD = 4.30 MYR|

 |Transfer method||Bank account deposit||Cash pickup|

 As you can see, not only does the second company get Max’s money to Malaysia quicker and for only a slightly higher fee, but it also allows him to send an extra 180 MYR because of the better exchange rate.